ian-deed

 TABLE OF CONTENTS

-Management is the most overlooked yet highly valued area of creating great software.
-How you manage your teams is often the difference between success and failure before even reaching the marketplace.
-Choosing the right development tools and methodologiesright from day one is a productivity boost for teams that few can afford to do without.
+Management is often an overlooked but critical aspect of building great software.
+How you manage your teams can make the difference between success and failure long before a product hits the market.
+Choosing the right development tools and methodologies from day one is essential to boosting team productivity.

 Waterfall Development